NEWS

 12.02.2021 – Neckarquelle

-Packages are intended to alleviate the worst suffering
+Packages are intended to alleviate the worst hardship.

-Co-donors finance campaign
+Co-founders finance the campaign

 Efficient and unbureaucratic